Mixing Fentanyl and Alcohol

-Often sold illegally on the street, fentanyl was responsible for 9,580 overdose deaths in 2015.
+Often sold illegally on the street, there were 9,580 fentanyl overdose deaths in 2015.
 This opioid is extremely addictive, and continued use can wreak havoc on your mind and body in irreparable ways.
 A very small dose of fentanyl can be lethal; even a one-time use can kill you.
 Using fentanyl on its own can be deadly.
 Combining fentanyl with alcohol increases that risk.

 What Are the Side Effects of Fentanyl and Alcohol?

 Fentanyl is commonly used for severe pain and is typically the painkiller of choice for surgeries.
 Even under medical supervision, prescribed use of fentanyl can cause hypoventilation, loss of consciousness and coma.
 When you add alcohol, a central nervous system depressant, the risk of death increases.
 Less lethal side effects of simultaneous use of fentanyl and alcohol include: